Learning Ukulele with Curt

 Organizing Your Chords

-If you're going to learn more than one song, it's probably a good idea to organize and create a chord vocabulary for using in learning songs beyond your first song.
+If you're going to learn more than one song, it's probably a good idea to organize and create a chord vocabulary for learning songs beyond that first song.

 Organizing ukulele chords can be done in several ways to make them more accessible and easier to navigate.
 Here are a few methods you can use to organize ukulele chords: